What is a Buffer Strip?

 - Land certified in the Minnesota Agricultural Water Quality Certification Program is automatically deemed compliant by the buffer law.

-- It is possible to meet the requirements of the buffer law without planting any land to a buffer strip by using alternative practices to can provide comparable benefits to a buffer strip.
+- It is possible to meet the requirements of the buffer law by using a combination of alternative practices that can provide comparable benefits to a buffer strip

 - Here is a list of possible alternative practices.